tremby/discord-tagbot/README.md

 - Default locale to system locale, or environment variable

 Near future:
-- persist ID of current game status message to disk, use that to find it
 - abstract timers with a setInterval running once an hour or whatever to keep them on track
 - add commands to stop and start manual games
 - add game scheduling